jpdayrit/Design-of-Sign-AI-An-AI-Based-ASL-Translator/README.md

     2. GraphClassification_CNN.ipynb: initiates the design and training of a TensorFlow model.

-**Documentation**: class-related files such as the report and presentations.
+**Documentation**: class-related files such as the project report and presentations.

-    1. JoshebDayrit_ProjectReport.pdf: a draft of the final paper.
+    1. JoshebDayrit_ProjectReport.pdf: contains the current draft of the final paper.